reinhartmeg/AprilTag-Distance-Calculator/README.md

 ## Features

 The main function of this program is to detect [AprilTags](https://github.com/AprilRobotics/apriltag) and print out the distances relative to an origin.
-Below is the main code segiment where the distance is printed relative to the vectors orginating from the camera in meters.
+Below is the main code segment where the distance is printed relative to the vectors originating from the camera in meters.
 This occurs only if the tags are detected in time.
 Otherwise, it brings up an error of lacking a reference tag where it defaults to the last known values or erases the entire string of a normal tag.

 ```c++
         map<int, int>::iterator it;